 Roadway Crossings for Sensitive Amphibians and Reptiles: Phase II

-This Task is intended to provide information to assist Caltrans engineers and planners in designing culverts, bridges, and directional fencing that best facilitates the safe passage of herpetofauna species.
+This task is intended to provide information to assist the California Department of Transportation (Caltrans) engineers and planners in designing culverts, bridges, and directional fencing that best facilitate the safe passage of herpetofauna species.

 WHAT IS THE NEED?